Holes that look

 One shop hero.

 8-piece for the most-used sizes.
 15-piece for the full range.
 Both in imperial and metric.
 Hard-shell case included.
-M2 HSS, black oxide finish.
+M2 HSS is the industry standard for cutting tools, offering an exceptional balance of hardness, wear resistance, and heat tolerance.

 8-Piece Set